 Nancy F Nasser-Marsh

 Through continuing my own personal growth, I strive daily to live an honest, authentic life.
-I bring warmth, honesty and a playful spirit to connect with my clients.
+I bring warmth, honesty, and a playful spirit to connect with my clients.

 As an adult adoptee who grew up having many questions, I wanted to work with other adoptees and families.
 I became a Certified Adoption Therapist so I could better serve these families.
-In addition, I counsel adult adoptees and birth parents who are thinking about search and reunion or just trying to put the unknown pieces of their lives in order.
+In addition, I counsel adult adoptees and birth parents who are thinking about search and reunion, or are just trying to put the unknown pieces of their lives in order.

 “Love and trust in the space between what’s said and what’s heard in our life, can make all the difference in the world.”